Tens of thousands protest in Germany against the far-right

 Police said some 35,000 people joined a call under the banner “Defend democracy – Frankfurt against the AfD”, marching in the financial heart of Germany.

 A similar number, some carrying posters like “Nazis out”, turned up in the northern city of Hanover.
+Another 30,000 turned out in the western city of Dortmund.

 Protests were also held in cities including Braunschweig, Erfurt and Kassel and many smaller towns, mirroring mobilisation every day over the past week.

-Some 50,000 people demonstrated in Hamburg, Germany’s second-largest city, on Friday, police said.
+Germany’s ARD public television put the total turnout on Saturday at over 200,000 people.

 In all, demonstrations have been called in about 100 locations across Germany from Friday through the weekend, including in Berlin on Sunday.